-- An extraordinarily good set of examination results with three students achieving the perfect score of 45 points and a Diploma pass rate of 99%.
+- An extraordinarily good set of examination results with one student achieving the perfect score of 45 points and a Diploma pass rate of 99%.
 This needs to be put into the context of fewer than 100 students worldwide achieving top marks and an average world pass rate some 20% less than that achieved by students at St. Clare's.
-It is also far too easy to forget that St. Clare's achieves these results from a student body where the majority are second language learners of English and who only spend two years studying the Diploma. - As part of the College's drive to improve the residential accommodation of its students, we have refurbished two more houses at a cost of £1.4 million.
-This has involved a complete re-modelling of the internal structure of 14-16, Lathbury Road to provide space for 29 students in single or double rooms each with its own bathroom, plus two laundries and two student common rooms. - A third science lab for Physics has been replaced at a cost of £60,000.
+It is also far too easy to forget that St. Clare's achieves these results from a student body where the majority are second language learners of English, who only spend two years studying the Diploma. - As part of the College's drive to provide excellent residential accommodation for its students, we have refurbished two more houses.
+We also have ambitious plans to build three new science laboratories and three new classrooms in a move which will dramatically enhance the quality of teaching provision.

-All of the above paints a picture of a College which is providing a very high standard of education and care to its students whilst continually trying to upgrade its facilities.
+All of the above paints a picture of a College which is providing a very high standard of education and care to its students whilst continually enhancing its facilities.
 The Diploma provides a real education through an integrated programme which both engages and challenges students at all stages of their intellectual development.

-I hope that you find this Guide interesting and that it will stimulate questions about St. Clare's and encourage you to find out more about us.
+I hope that you find this guide interesting and that it will stimulate questions about St. Clare's and encourage you to find out more about us.
 We are proud of the work that we do here and I would welcome the opportunity to talk to you about our College, its ethos and its mission.